 How Fur Traps Heat

 Fur's insulating power derives from its layered structure.
 Most mammals possess two main types of hair: long, coarse guard hairs that repel moisture and shorter, dense underfur that traps still air.
 This trapped air forms a thermal barrier, reducing conductive heat loss from the body.
 The effectiveness of this insulation depends on fur density, hair length, and the presence of air pockets.
 For example, sea otters have the densest fur of any mammal—up to one million hairs per square inch—which keeps them warm in cold ocean waters without a thick blubber layer.
+The interlocking structure of the underfur also creates a waterproof barrier when the animal dives, as air bubbles are trapped between hairs.

 In contrast, polar bear fur appears white but is actually transparent; each hair is a hollow tube that scatters light and conducts heat poorly.
 This structure minimizes radiative heat loss and provides excellent camouflage in snow.
 When humans wear fur garments, we essentially borrow this biological insulation system, albeit without the animal's ability to regulate fur thickness seasonally.
+The key property—trapping a layer of still air—is the same principle used in modern high-performance insulation like down and synthetic fills, but natural fur often excels in moisture management and breathability, making it supremely comfortable in a wide range of cold and active conditions.

 Comparative Insulation Values